-NOTE: Payment for services shall be payable by either cash or check, and is due at the time of the lactation visit.
+NOTE: Payment for services shall be payable by either cash or check, due at the time of the lactation visit.

 PHONE CONSULTATIONS - For very basic issues, I am happy to provide FREE assistance.
 During the conversation, if it becomes clear to me that your situation is more complex than you thought, a House Call may be required to determine the best solution.

 ABOUT INSURANCE - One of the most common questions asked of a lactation consultant is: "Do you take insurance?"